Jimfarnum/spiralshops/replit.md

 # SPIRAL - Local Business Directory

 ## Overview
-SPIRAL is a modern local business directory designed to revitalize local commerce by connecting shoppers with local businesses.
-It provides a platform for retailers to showcase their stores and offers users the ability to discover businesses by location.
-Key capabilities include an AI-powered retailer onboarding system, comprehensive logistics for same-day delivery, and advanced e-commerce features.
-The project integrates shopping, loyalty programs, and community engagement to create a robust platform with a vision to achieve competitive advantages in local commerce, such as 30-minute delivery and unified inventory search.
+SPIRAL is a comprehensive competitive intelligence platform designed to revolutionize local commerce by uniting brick-and-mortar retailers and competing with Amazon, Shopify, and Walmart.
+The platform features advanced AI-powered competitive analysis, automated funnel intelligence, and real-time mobile monitoring capabilities.
+Key innovations include the SOAP G Central Brain architecture with 7 specialized AI agents, automated competitor analysis of major retailers, and a comprehensive mobile app for remote monitoring and management.
+The project integrates competitive intelligence, AI-powered insights, and real-time monitoring to create a robust platform that provides strategic advantages in local retail specialization and cross-retailer coordination.

 ## User Preferences
 Preferred communication style: Simple, everyday language.